A data driven mindset and an obsession with eCommerce metrics is crucial for online sellers. If you can’t measure it, you can’t improve it!

 eCommerce metrics: final words

 Effective use of eCommerce metrics is the best way online sellers can build on successes and overcome difficulties.
-They provide warning signs when a leak in the funnel is occurring and will flag the possibility of a sales boost if one of your products is outperforming the rest.
-If you use them to guide your decisions and monitor the health of your campaigns, your online store will be flourishing in no time!
+They provide warning signs when a leak in the funnel is occurring and can flag the possibility of a sales boost for a particular product.
+If you use them to guide your decisions, your online store will flourish in no time!